ConcordUSA/engineering-core-values/Azure-Servies/Azurefundamentals/README.md

-This module contains high level intoduction of Azure fundamentals:
+This module contains high level introduction of Azure fundamentals:

 ## Accounts

-1. Cloud based services: User to utilize to build infrastructure and platforms in Microsoft operated data centers.
+1. Cloud based services: Users utilize to build infrastructure and platforms in Microsoft operated data centers.
 2. Azure Account: To access microsoft services the highest level mechanism that you're going to need to do that is an account this uniquely identifies you as an azure user inside of portal.

      .
-Uniquely identifies you in azure.
+Uniquely identifies you in Azure.
      .
-And you can apply security policies and control access to resources in azure and azure administartor.
+And you can apply security policies and control access to resources in azure and azure administrator.

-## Subscribitons
+## Subscriptions
-These are used to provide user access to Microsoft.
+Subscriptions are used to provide user access to Microsoft.
 1. Subscriptions grant you access to microsoft azure resources.
 2. You can have several subscriptions associated with an account
 3. Types of subscriptions: